National Audit Projects (NAPs)

 The RCoA and HSRC would like to acknowledge that many other organisations have also contributed significantly to the development and delivery of NAPs through their important contributions on the relevant steering groups.

-There have been seven National Audit Projects to date:
+There have been seven National Audit Projects to date, with an eighth in planning stages:

 NAP1 & NAP2